Early Childhood Education Assessment (ECEA)

 - Aligning state early learning guidelines and teaching practices with kindergarten-3rd grade college- and career-ready standards and pedagogy.

 - Improving how states assess the quality and performance of local early childhood programs through program evaluation studies, on-site monitoring efforts and linkage with emerging Quality Rating and Improvement initiatives.

 - Helping school districts and early childhood agencies implement multiple new assessments at the same time, such as new kindergarten entry assessments, assessments generated by Grade Level Reading legislation, assessments for teacher evaluation and formative assessment initiatives.

 Advisor: Thomas Schultz

 Tom is Project Director for Early Childhood Initiatives at CCSSO and has worked on early childhood research and policy issues at the Office of Head Start, the Pew Charitable Trusts and the National Association of State Boards of Education.
 He is written numerous reports, book chapters and articles on early childhood policy and practice and presents frequently at national, regional and state meetings and conferences.

-2013-14 Associate Members: Data Recognition Corporation, NEA, Northwest Evaluation Association and SRI
+2014-15 Business Partners: Data Recognition Corporation, Northwest Evaluation Association, and SRI

 - ProgramNational Conference on Student Assessment (NCSA)